-Credential analysts are liaisons between graduate education candidates, school districts, and the CCTC.
-They process requests for fingerprint clearance (Certificates of Clearance) and applications required to file credentials with the CCTC.
+Credential analysts are liaisons between graduate education candidates, school districts, and the CTC.
+They process requests for fingerprint clearance (Certificates of Clearance) and applications required to file credentials with the CTC.
 They review all potential candidate files as part of the admissions process.
-For more information, please call (626) 815-5486 or (626) 815-5346.
+For more information, please contact (626) 815-5486 or (626) 815-5346.